Education, Understanding, and Early Professional Support

 - Significant reductions in internalizing symptoms, i.e. mood and emotion

 “This is the first study to show that adolescent borderline pathology follows a similar course after discharge from inpatient treatment previously demonstrated for adults.”

 That’s good news for teens with BPD, parents of teens with BPD, and mental health professionals who treat teens with BPD.

 Now let’s take a look at the evidence-based treatments available for teens with BPD.

-Treatment for Teen BPD: Approaches that Work
+Treatment for Teenagers with Borderline Personality Disorder: Approaches that Work

 Experts in adolescent mental health agree that the most effective approach to treating BPD is a comprehensive, integrated treatment plan.
 The plan should include psychotherapy, peer support, family support, and in some cases, medication.
 In addition, treatment in an adolescent-focused facility with clinical staff experience in teen BDP increases the likelihood of treatment success.

 - Psychotherapy: Talk therapy is the first-line treatment for BPD.
 Evidence shows Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Mentalization-Based Therapy (MBT) are effective in treating BPD.

 - Medication: Teens with BPD and a comorbid mental health disorder such as depression or anxiety may be prescribed mood stabilizers, antipsychotics, antidepressants, or anti-anxiety medications.

 - Peer and Family Support: People with BPD experience intense feelings of loneliness fears of abandonment.
 They also experience drastic mood swings and often have volatile relationships.
 Therefore, friends and family who understand teen BPD and are willing to offer compassion, patience, and acceptance can help improve treatment outcomes.